finnito/Science/content/11sci/as90940/markdown/pressure.md

 ### Whakatika Tahi

-It causes the object to accelerate (or deaccelerate).
+It causes the object to accelerate (or de-accelerate).

 We know this because of the equation